wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

    * API commands (Encrypt, Decrypt, Recrypt)
    * CMK – AWS created vs Imported
    * How to enforce annual rotation of keys

-## AWS Config
-The type of rules that can be setup and how to automatically remediate non-compliant rules utilizing lambda

 ## Macie